-- A. Routes for the airline or airlines designated by the Government of the United States: - 1.
-From points behind the United States via the United States and intermediate points to a point or points in Singapore and beyond. - 2.
-For all-cargo service or services, between Singapore and any point or points. - B. Routes for the airline or airlines designated by the Republic of Singapore: - 1.
-From points behind Singapore via Singapore and intermediate points to a point or points in the United States and beyond. - 2.
-For all-cargo service or services, between the United States and any point or points.
+A. Routes for the airline or airlines designated by the Government of the United States:

+1. From points behind the United States via the United States and intermediate points to a point or points in Bahrain and beyond.

+2. For all-cargo service or services, between Bahrain and any point or points.

+B. Routes for the airline or airlines designated by the Government of The State of Bahrain:

+1. From points behind Bahrain via Bahrain and intermediate points to a point or points in the United States and beyond.

+2. For all-cargo service or services, between the United States and any point or points.

-Section 2 Operational Flexibility
+Operational Flexibility